QianZeHao123/MDS-Research-Project/Dissertation/main.typ

 performs well in most networks, while the greedy algorithm works better in grid networks.

+=== Influencers and Opinion Leaders in Diffusion

+Influencers or opinion leaders are nodes in social networks that have a particularly important influence on the spread of information.
+They usually account for about 10% of network users, have a high degree of connectivity in the network, and play a key role in the widespread dissemination of information
+@turnbull_diffusion_1980.
+Studies have found that the probability of dissemination (p_op) of opinion leaders is often a key factor in successfully simulating the spread of real-world information @feder_role_2006.
+Ideally, early adopters are also opinion leaders, so that information can be spread most effectively.
+In general, influencers are widely connected and influential nodes in social networks, and play a disproportionately important role in the widespread dissemination of information @li_abem_2021.

 === Node Heterogeneity and Opinion Leaders

 Smith and Burow emphasize the importance of considering node heterogeneity for